SMC242/uni-notes/cs/Software Development/Paradigms/Functional Programming Terms.md

 - Throwing an error

 # Pure function
-- A function that lacks [[#side effect]]s
+- A function that lacks [[#side effect]]s, is stateless, and is defined for all inputs (I.E doesn't throw errors, returns them instead)
-- Its output depends purely on its input - it is predictable
+- In summary: its output depends purely on its input - it is predictable
 - Ideal for [[Concurrency|concurrent programming]] because race conditions are not possible

 ## Examples